 It also includes labels that fit perfectly on a Pringles can or a skinny round bottle.
 Print the activities and have students complete them in class.

-This is the kind of gift that will have parents and students emailing you about a decade from now!
+A time capsule is the kind of gift that will have parents and students emailing you about a decade from now!
 What a sweet reminder of their time in your class!
-Grab your own copy here!
+Grab the pre-made time capsule here!

 Happy teaching, everyone!